-The Law School calendar differs in a number of ways from the University academic calendar.
-Please consult Introducing Cornell for details.
+The Law School calendar differs from the university calendar.
+Consult Introducing Cornell for details.

-In enacting this calendar, the University has scheduled classes on religious holidays.
-It is the intent of the University that students missing classes due to the observance of religious holidays be given ample opportunity to make up work.
+In enacting this calendar, the university has scheduled classes on religious holidays.
+It is the intent of the university that students missing classes due to the observance of religious holidays be given ample opportunity to make up work.

-The courses and curricula described in this Announcement, and the teaching personnel listed herein, are subject to change at any time by official action of Cornell University.
+The courses and curricula described in this catalog, and the teaching personnel listed herein, are subject to change at any time by official action of Cornell University.